raspberrypilearning/comic-character/en/step_4.md

     valueDisplay.textContent = input.value;
     inputSection.style.display = "none";
     displaySection.style.display = "flex";
 }

 --- /code ---

+Open `comicbook.html` to view your changes.

 **Click the Run button** to see your changes.

 --- /task ---

-This function essentially gathers information about the superhero from specific elements, constructs a summary string, updates the content of a designated paragraph, and then makes the summary section visible.
-It is typically called after the user has completed entering information in various form sections.
+### Update and show the summary section

+You will create a function that collects the superhero details, summarises it, and shows the summary.

 --- task ---

+Open `script.js`.

- Create a function named `displaySummary`.
+ Create a function named `displaySummary()`.

  This function will generate and display a summary of superhero information.

 --- code ---
 ---
 language: js
 filename: script.js
 line_numbers: true
-line_number_start: 15
+line_number_start: 36
-line_highlights: 17
+line_highlights: 37
 ---

-// Function to display summary function displaySummary() {
+      // Function to display summary
+      function displaySummary() {

       }

 --- /code ---

 --- /task ---

+You will control the `summarySection` so the superhero summary can be displayed.

 --- task ---

+Create a variable `summaryParagraph`.

-This line selects an HTML element with the id "summary-paragraph" and stores it in the variable summaryParagraph.
-This element is presumably a paragraph where the summary will be displayed.
+Use the DOM to select an HTML element with the id "summary-paragraph" and store it in the variable.

 --- code ---
 ---
 language: js
 filename: script.js
 line_numbers: true
-line_number_start: 15
+line_number_start: 36
-line_highlights: 17
+line_highlights: 38
 ---

 // Function to display summary